NC Car Accident Settlement Taxes: What Is Taxable?

 Punitive damages are taxable as ordinary income -- period.
 There is no exception, even when punitive damages are awarded alongside a physical injury claim.
 Congress specifically amended IRC Section 104 in 1996 to make this clear.

-If your NC car accident settlement includes punitive damages (which may apply in DUI cases or cases involving egregious manufacturer conduct), those damages will be taxed at your ordinary income tax rate at both the federal and NC state level.
+If your NC car accident settlement includes punitive damages (which may apply in DUI cases or cases involving egregious manufacturer conduct), those damages will be taxed at your ordinary income tax rate at the federal level plus NC's 4.25% flat income tax rate.

 Emotional Distress Without Physical Injury